intervalidus

 D

-Domain type, a tuple of one-dimensional domains (where each can have a different domain value type).
+the domain type -- a non-empty tuple of one-dimensional domains, where each can have its own domain value type.

 Attributes